fabriziofadigati/WeatherApp_Xamarin_Android/README.md

 This is a simple Xamarin Android weather application developed as the final project of the ITCube Consulting Xamarin Course in April 2020.S

-The application provides the latest meteorological data of the desired city, provided by OpenWeatherMap.
+The application provides the latest meteorological data of the desired city.

+Data Source: OpenWeatherMap API